alinagriesel/ScipyProject/README.md

-# ScipyProject
+# Social Survey Data Analysis - Scipy Project

 ## Overview:

 - Section I: 	Project idea and structure
-- Section II: 	Requirements
+- Section II: 	General information on dataset
-- Section III: 	General information on dataset
+- Section III: 	Explanation of relevant variables and corresponding hypotheses
-- Section IV: 	Explanation of relevant variables and corresponding hypotheses
+- Section IV: 	Requirements and table of files
 - Section V: 	Instructions for the use of our code
 - Section VI: 	Interpretation of Outputs / Hypotheses testings
 - Reference